Symphony No. 3 in E-flat major, Opus 55, Eroica

 WORLD PREMIERE: During the second half of 1804, in private performances at Lobkowitz’s palace in Vienna.
-The first public performance took place on April 7, 1805, at Vienna’s Theater an der Wien, with the composer conducting
+The first public performance took place on April 7, 1805, at Vienna’s Theater an der Wien, led by the composer

 SFS PERFORMANCES: FIRST—March 1912.
 Henry Hadley conducted.
-MOST RECENT—September 2015, as part of the SFS European Tour.
-Michael Tilson Thomas conducted
+MOST RECENT—February 2018.
+Herbert Blomstedt conducted

 INSTRUMENTATION: 2 each of flutes, oboes, clarinets, and bassoons; 3 horns, 2 trumpets, timpani, and strings